New York Criminal Defense Lawyer

 If you are not a citizen of the United States and have been charged with a crime, you face not only jail time, but also deportation from the United States.
 Even if you have been a permanent residents for many years, a conviction for an “aggravated felony” can be to your automatic removal from the country.
 In addition, if you are undocumented, you might never get your Green Card if you are convicted of certain crimes involving “moral turpitude” or involving possession of even a minimal amount of controlled substances.

 As an immigrant, you must be particularly careful in selecting your criminal immigration lawyer.
 You need an attorney that understands the immigration consequences of criminal convictions.
 I represented dozens of clients in criminal immigration matters, both in State and Federal Courts.
-Among the others, I have experience with passport fraud, immigration fraud, and illegal reentry cases.
+Among the others, I have experience with passport and dual citizenship fraud, immigration fraud, and illegal reentry cases.
 I have also represented many immigrants in complex deportation cases involving convictions for violent crimes and possession of controlled substances.